Back to Parquet Fitting

 The most important part of the parquet floor fitting is the preparation of the subfloor and moisture levels have a huge impact on it.
 The subfloor moisture reading should not be above 12%.

-Parquet blocks require acclimatisation period of 2-3 weeks before fitting because wood tends to expand and contract during the different seasons.
+Parquet blocks require an acclimatisation period of 2-3 weeks before fitting because wood tends to expand and contract during the different seasons.
 This period will help the parquet become more stable and resistant to moisture.